pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-bloggers-oct-2019/index.md

 [Jon Hathway](https://twitter.com/hatechllc) of HATech published a white paper comparing Pulumi to Terraform and explained why HATech is evaluating Pulumi.

 > Take for example the teams that are trying to collaborate and drive reliably deployed and maintained product innovations.
-Is it better to have languages that support each individual team’s needs, or is it better to have one language to support the entire workflow/pipeline? </BR>
+Is it better to have languages that support each individual team’s needs, or is it better to have one language to support the entire workflow/pipeline?
+>
 > How about this thought experiment: Imagine your developers only spoke English, your QA team only spoke French, and the operations team only spoke Spanish?
-It would be carnage!</BR>
+It would be carnage!
+>
 >You’d never hire that way.
 So why, when choosing DevOps tools, do people find it acceptable to have different languages, DSLs that only key individuals understand?”

 Jon provides an in-depth review of Pulumi and includes the [code samples](https://github.com/hatech/demo-pulumi-python) he used on GitHub.
 Download the white paper from [HATech](https://hatech.io/pulumi-v-terraform-whitepaper-lp/).